-The Board met four times during the 2016 fiscal year.
+The Board met seven times during the 2017 fiscal year, as well as approving various matters by unanimous written consent.
 The Company encourages all directors to attend each Annual Meeting of the shareholders, but has no formal policy requiring attendance.
-All current directors attended the prior year's annual shareholders meeting and 75% or more of the Board meetings and meetings of the committees on which they served.
-Below is a table that provides current membership and fiscal year 2016 meeting information for each of the Board committees:
+All of the then incumbent directors attended the prior year's annual shareholders meeting.
+All current directors attended 75% or more of the Board meetings and meetings of the committees on which they served.
+Below is a table that provides current membership and fiscal year 2017 meeting information for each of the Board committees:

 Nominating &

 Name Executive Audit Compensation Governance

 Mark E. Schwarz X X X

+Brian T. Bares X

 Clinton J. Coleman

 William C. Hammett, Jr. X X

-Steven M. Johnson X

 Robert B. Page X X

 Ramon D. Phillips X X X

-Number of Meetings in Fiscal 2016 0 4 2 1
+Number of Meetings in Fiscal 2017 0 4 1 1